Nicog03/admin-dashboard/README.md

 _- So whats the solution?_

-Well, what i still plan to do (in a hopefully not far future) is implementing a method, of checking in which browser the page is being rendered on, and depending on the result, the background of those 'defective' sections is changed for an appropriate one.
+Well, what i still plan to do (in a hopefully not far future) is **implementing a method, of checking in which browser the page is being rendered on**, and depending on the result, the background of those 'defective' sections is changed for an appropriate one.